samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-01139.md

 We have been successful in these efforts and have generated several antibody fragments that bind to canine VEGF.
-We are currently testing their ability to neutralize VEGF\'s effects on the growth of hemangiosarcoma cells in vitro.
+We are currently testing their ability to neutralize VEGF's effects on the growth of hemangiosarcoma cells in vitro.
 Furthermore, we are now taking steps to modify these fragments and generate canine monoclonal antibodies that are likely to have more favourable pharmacokinetic properties.
 It is